Michael Bates-Walsh, CEC

 When David is not cooking, he enjoys unwinding by playing video games, watching the Red Sox, and listening to classic rock.
 He looks forward to many busy days (and nights!) working alongside his team at 1754 House.

 “I am busy doing the things I love,” says Cara.
-“I am thrilled to be working with the 1754 team and looking forward to our success!
-My role at the 1754 House is a big part of what makes me happy.”
+“I am thrilled to be working at the 1754 House and looking forward to continuing our success!